questdb/flink-questdb-connector/samples/coinbase-to-kafka-to-questdb/readme.md

 It transforms the outer array into new rows, cross-joins them with the original table and then use Flink array operators to extract elements of the inner array.

 There is another complication: Our Kafka topic contains more than these updates.
 We also receive other kinds of messages from Coinbase.
-This mimic a real-world situation where Kafka is use as a backbone for all data in a company and our Flink application is just one of many consumers and have a little say on the content of the topic.
+This mimic a common real-world situation where Kafka is used as a backbone for all data in a company and our Flink application is just one of many consumers and have a little say on the content of the topic.
 Here is an example of such message:
 ```json